-- Distance Education: Each section of the course that is delivered through distance education will include regular and substantive interaction between the instructor(s) and students, as well as among students, as described in the course outline of record, either synchronously or asynchronously, through group or individual meetings, orientation and review sessions, supplemental seminar or study sessions, field trips, library workshops, telephone contact, voice mail, e-mail, or other activities. - For correspondence education, how the portion of instruction delivered via correspondence education documents and facilitates learning progression through a cycle of assignment submissions and feedback; and - How the portion of instruction delivered via distance education meets the requirements of the American with Disabilities Act (42 U.S.C.
+- How course outcomes will be achieved in a distance or correspondence education mode; - For distance education, how the portion of instruction delivered via distance education provides regular and substantive interactions between instructors and students as well as student to student; - For correspondence education, how the portion of instruction delivered via correspondence education documents and facilitates learning progression through a cycle of assignment submissions and feedback; and - How the portion of instruction delivered via distance education meets the requirements of the American with Disabilities Act (42 U.S.C.
 Section 12100 et seq.) and section 508 of the Rehabilitation Act of 1973, as amended (29 U.S.C.
 Section 794d)